erikpukinskis/prototype-narrative-editor/README.md

     fs.readFile('README.md', 'utf-8', handleReadme);

-There's a lot going on there, but the gist of it is that we read in the [README.md](README.md) file, split it up into chunks, find all of these files we've described, and saves them into a folder called "narrative-build".
+There's a lot going on there, but the gist of it is that we read in the [README.md](README.md) file, split it up into chunks, find all of these files we've described, and save them into a folder called "narrative-build".

 And that's it!
 That's all of the code we need for this narrative to come alive!